-Carnegie Mellon University is among your best bets if you want to study Civil Engineering.
-Civil engineering graduates from Carnegie Mellon University earn a boost of about 16.3% above the typical income of civil engineering graduates.
-Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.
+Clarkson University is among your top options if you want to study Civil Engineering.
+Civil engineering graduates from Clarkson University earn a boost of around 0.1% above the average earnings of civil engineering graduates.
+Students who like a more relaxed life will value the school's position in the compact town of Potsdam, New York.

 Rensselaer Polytechnic Institute is among your top options if you want to study Civil Engineering.
 Grads of the civil engineering program state that they receive average early career wages of $55,362 and mid-career wages of $114,077.
 Placed in Troy, New York, this school is a sound choice for students who enjoy the thrills of a substantial city.

 Students from outside the U.S. need not be worried about sticking out mainly because 11.6% of RPI's students originate from countries outside the U.S..
 Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 91.0% of students get some sort of financial aid.
 Get an idea of what student life at RPI is like by enjoying some campus videos.

 Any student pursuing a degree in Civil Engineering has to check out Worcester Polytechnic Institute.
 Civil engineering majors from Worcester Polytechnic Institute earn a boost of around 5.4% over the typical income of civil engineering majors.
 Worcester, Massachusetts is the perfect setting for learners who enjoy the active urban lifestyle.